Amethyst Crystals | Meaning and Properties

 The History of Amethyst

-The earliest reference to amethyst can be traced back over 5000 years to 3100 BC and it's known to have been a popular and highly sought after gemstone in Ancient Egypt.
+The earliest reference to amethyst can be traced back over 5000 years to 3100 BC and crystals are known to have been popular and highly sought after in Ancient Egypt.
 Theophrastus remarked on its colour being similar to wine and that along with rock crystal it can be found by "dividing other stones".
-He says both are often found in veins, cavities or lining the interior of geodes and are only revealed when the rocks are broken open.
+He says both are often found in veins, cavities or lining the interior of geodes and are only revealed when rocks are broken open.
 The first English translation of the History of Stones (Theophrastus On Stones) by the author and botanist John Hill was published in 1746.
 In one of his footnotes he says;

 "Although the ancients" knew of five species of amethyst, we have at least as many among the jewellers at present, though they are not at the pains to distinguish them by particular names, they divide them in general into Οriental and Occidental.
 The former are very fierce but of great hardness, lustre and beauty, the latter are had from many places particularly Saxony, Germany and Βοhemia".

-It's believed that in the past translucent gemstones of a similar colour were grouped together so amethyst would have been placed with fluorite, corundum (blue corundum is sapphire red corundum is ruby) and possibly tourmaline.
+It's believed that in the past translucent gemstones of a similar colour were grouped together so amethyst would have been placed with the minerals fluorite, corundum (blue corundum is sapphire red corundum is ruby) and possibly even tourmaline.
 Oriental amethyst was a reference to stones from the east and "occidental" means "relating to the west".